How to Install Alternators and Starters

 - Reconnect the ground battery cable.

-NOTE: This is a great time to replace the old worn out belt.
-When inspecting the old belt look for signs of cracking, oil soaked, hard glazed, splitting or fraying.
-All these signs mean it's time to replace the drive belt.
+Royal Tip: This is a great time to replace the old worn-out belt.
+When inspecting the belt, look for signs of cracking, oil-soaked, hard-glazed, splitting or fraying.

 - Disconnect the battery ground cable.